-• msg (str) - The message to print out.
-If not specified, then print out the file name, line number, and function that called this method; if msg is None, then no message is printed.

-- delta (bool) print out the elapsed wall clock time since the last call to tic() or toc() (True (default)) or since the module was first loaded (False). - ostream (FILE) an optional output stream (overrides the ostream provided when the class was constructed). - logger (Logger) an optional output stream using the python logging package (overrides the ostream provided when the class was constructed).
-Note: timing logged using logger.info pyomo.common.timing.toc(msg=NOTSET, delta=True, ostream=NOTSET, logger=NOTSET) Print the elapsed time from the global TicTocTimer instance.
-See TicTocTimer.toc(). '''
+- msg (str) The message to print out.
+If not specified, then print out the file name, line number, and function that called this method; if msg is None, then no message is printed. - \args (tuple) optional positional arguments used for %-formatting the msg - delta (bool) print out the elapsed wall clock time since the last call to tic() (False) or since the most recent call to either tic() or toc() (True (default)). - ostream (FILE) an optional output stream (overrides the ostream provided when the class was constructed). - logger (Logger) an optional output stream using the python logging package (overrides the ostream provided when the class was constructed).
+Note: timing logged using level - level (int) an optional logging output level.

 '''

-pyomo.common.timing.tic(msg=NOTSET, ostream=NOTSET, logger=NOTSET)
+pyomo.common.timing.tic(msg=NOTSET, args, ostream=NOTSET, logger=NOTSET, level=NOTSET)

 Reset the global TicTocTimer instance.

+'''

+'''

 See TicTocTimer.tic().

+'''